Biological Mechanisms of Addiction

 Tolerance - To enable normal functioning in the presence of a drug, compensatory reactions, that oppose the acute effects of the drug, result in a diminished effect of a given dose of the drug over repeated exposures.

 Sensitization - refers to an increased response to a drug effect following repeated uses.
 One example is the decrease in the threshold for brain seizures with repeated exposure to cocaine.
-[For more on: behavior driven by compulsion vs. behavior driven by reward, please visit Sham Reward.]
+[For more on: behavior driven by compulsion vs. behavior driven by reward, please visit Sham Reward and Stimulants.]

 The transition from voluntary use to addiction occurs through a combination of processes, including neuroadaptations that result from repeated exposure to the addictive experience.
 Sensitization is behind the compulsion to engage in the addictive behavior.4